 The library possesses reference character and serves first and foremost the supplying of literature to the Institute’s employees, scholarship holders and guests.
 Furthermore, it is open to all individuals who conduct academic work corresponding to the Institute’s areas of research.

-The library is conceived as a central service facility serving, in addition to the Max Planck Institute for Intellectual Property and Competition Law, the Max Planck Institute for Tax Law and Public Finance in all areas of information provision.
+The library is conceived as a central service facility serving, in addition to the Max Planck Institute for Innovation and Competition, the Max Planck Institute for Tax Law and Public Finance in all areas of information provision.